JvanKatwijk/swradio-8/README.md

-And indeed, samples could be read with a speed of 192k, however, some internal filtering in the stupid computer halved the signal in bandwidth, so receiving a signal sampled at 192k gave me a signal with a bandwidth of less than 96k, ompletely useless for FM decoding!!
+And indeed, samples could be read with a speed of 192k, however, some internal filtering in the stupid computer halved the signal in bandwidth, so receiving a signal sampled at 192k gave me a signal with a bandwidth of less than 96k, completely useless for FM decoding (it is a time ago but still pretty frustrated about it).

+(*frustrated:)
 Even further, when sampling on 96k, the band was halved as well, so the effective bandwidth then would only be 48k.
 Of course a solution to get 96K was to decimate (in software)